Virta’s Preliminary 1-Year Results: A Conversation with Sarah Hallberg

-The Virta Clinic is pleased to share preliminary 1-year analysis from our ongoing 2-year clinical trial being conducted in association with Indiana University Health Arnett.
+The Virta Clinic is pleased to share preliminary 1-year analysis from our ongoing 2-year clinical trial focused on diabetes reversal being conducted in association with Indiana University Health Arnett.
 Virta Health is an online specialty medical clinic focused on reversing type 2 diabetes using continuous remote care and personalized lifestyle interventions such as a ketogenic diet.

 The preliminary results were presented this week at the 77th annual meeting of the American Diabetes Association by Sarah Hallberg, DO, MS, Medical Director of Virta Health.
 While detailed results are embargoed until publication, we are proud to share information from the presentation’s abstract.

 We sat down with Sarah Hallberg, DO, MS, Medical Director of Virta Health, to discuss the details.

 Q: What were the demographics of the study sample in Virta’s clinical trial?